sapegin/grunt-webfont/Readme.md

 ## Installation

 This plugin requires Grunt 0.4.
 Note that `ttfautohint` is optional, but your generated font will not be properly hinted if it’s not installed.
+And make sure you don’t use `ttfautohint` 0.97 because that version won’t work.

 ### OS X